near/near-explorer/README.md

 you want to develop locally (`docker-compose stop frontend`).
 (Follow the execution instructions written in the relevant README file of the subproject)

+Q: How to query internal Explorer database from CLI?

+A: Having the backend running, you can query it from CLI just like you can do from the frontend.
+To do that, you can use an auxulary tool in the `./cli` folder.
+See the README there.

 Q: How to auto-format the source code on commit?

 A: Use `npm install` from the root of the project, so it sets up the git hooks which